rzk-lang/hottbook/src/index.md

-# rzk-project-template
+# HoTT Book formalisations in Rzk

-Template for a formalisation project in rzk proof assistant.
+This project contains formalisations that follow [the HoTT Book](https://homotopytypetheory.org/book/).

 ## How to check